 So what is ownsit?

-ownsit! is a lifestyle brand offering Fun, Fierce and Feminine size inclusive Fashion for Females.
+ownsit! is a heart + soul led fun filled brand offering Fun, Fierce and Feminine size inclusive fashion for females.
 With a mix of handmade in Melbourne and ethically sourced clothing, you’ll be sure to find something you love.

-ownsit! was founded in 2017 by mum of two Anna.
-Anna left her career in Social Work & Criminal Justice to fulfil her creative desires (Your reminder to follow those signs because your dreams are calling).
+ownsit! was founded in 2017 by Anna, a neurodivergent mum of two.
+Leaving her career in Social Work & Criminal Justice to fulfil her creative desires (Your reminder to follow those signs because your dreams are calling).
 With a love for bright, bold and beautiful designs.
-Anna has created a femininely feminist brand and a community of wonderful women who appreciate the ownsit ethos and style.
+Anna has created a femininely feminist brand and a community of wonderful women who appreciate the ownsit! ethos and style.

 Operating from a home based studio in Melbourne, our team take pride in creating the highest quality garments.
-Amongst making amazing threads, we spread female empowerment wherever we can.
+Amongst making amazing threads, we spread positivity wherever we can.

 This is ownsit!
 So glad you're here x

 Here’s how the first product came about for ownsit - The Eighteen Jacket!
 We think we have our life all planned out, but really – life has its own plan for us.

 On May 12, 2013 my 23 year old brother, Tom crossed over to live on the other side of the stars.
 His special number was EIGHTEEN.
 He even wore the number EIGHTEEN on his footy jumper since he was a boy.

 You see, EIGHTEEN days after he passed away – I started back at work.
 The best thing I ever did to help pull myself from the numb, sombre state I was in.